Luke Top: Career

 Top co-founded the band Fool's Gold with songwriting partner Lewis Pesacov in Los Angeles in 2008.
 They were signed to the Iamsound label and released 3 full length albums.
 They toured both domestically and internationally with bands such as Local Natives, Edward Sharpe and the Magnetic Zeros, and the Red Hot Chili Peppers.
 In 2009 Top released his first solo album "Friends" which was mixed by ex-Hippos member and Vampire Weekend collaborator Ariel Rechtshaid.
-In 2016 he released his "Suspect Highs" album on the Org Label.
+In 2016 he released his "Suspect Highs" album on ORG Music.
 In 2017 he joined Electric Guest on bass, keys, and vocals in support of their second album "Plural."